galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 > ### {% icon question %} Question
 >
-> What are the advantages of random forest classifier compare with classifiers?
+> What are the advantages of random forest classifier compared with classifiers?
 >
 > > ### {% icon solution %} Solution
 > > 1.
-The overfitting is not a problem when we use the random forest algorithm in any classification problem.
+The overfitting problem will never come when we use the random forest algorithm in any classification problem.
 > > 2.
 The same random forest algorithm can be used for both classification and regression task.
 > > 3.
 The random forest algorithm can be used for feature engineering, which means identifying the most important features out of the available features from the training dataset.
 > {: .solution}